By: Wenting Ang and Reta Lee

 Even before the lockdown kicked in, the drop in tourists due to the pandemic had already brought about the first wave of challenges for many lifestyle brands.
 In April, apparel brand Esprit announced that it will shut all of its 56 stores in Asia outside of China, including 12 outlets in Singapore.
 Dubai based online luxury retailer The Modist, a Canadian footwear brand Aldo Group, and dessert brand Dean & DeLuca had all fallen victim to the pandemic, leading to their bankruptcy filings.

-Closer to home, Yahoo Singapore SEA talked to brands in Singapore and Malaysia on their decisions to shift operations online or even biting the bullet and shutter doors to tide through the pandemic.
+Closer to home, Yahoo Lifestyle SEA talked to brands in Singapore and Malaysia on their decisions to shift operations online or even biting the bullet and shutter doors to tide through the pandemic.

 “When the circuit breaker kicked in, it was definitely impossible for us to function as a record store or serve drinks as a bar,” Darren Tan, the founder of White Label Records Singapore shared.
 Despite receiving help from the Enhanced Jobs Scheme that the government rolled out to help SMEs tide through the difficult periods ahead, it could only help offset some of the essential spendings.